This is the workshop area, where we seek to describe a better world, and work out how to build it.

-We have divided the challenges into three basic areas: partly because different people have different areas of interest, and partly to help us keep a broad perspective on the challenges we face, while maintaining a narrow focus on each specific area we need to consider.
-(See the Framework if you would like to understand where this division comes from.)
+We have divided the challenges into three basic areas: partly because different people have different areas of interest, partly because the different areas require different tools and strategies, and partly to help us keep a broad perspective on the challenges we face, while maintaining a narrow focus on each specific area we need to consider.

 The three areas are: